maratib/typescript-starter/README.md

 npm link

 # Create another test project and link the npm package locally with
-npm link name-of-package
-#in this case npm link npm-demo-ts
+npm link name-of-package #in this case npm link typescript-starter

+# To unlink
+npm unlink name-of-package

 ```

 ### Publishing your package to NPM